About YAG Laser

 After cataract surgery, the cataract will never come back because the clouded lens has been removed.
 But there is about a 50/50 chance that a protein film will form across the posterior capsule that is holding the IOL.
 This is caused by residual protein material that is generated by microscopic cells that stayed on the anterior capsule.
-This protein production was behind the clouding of your natural lens, your cataract.

 If you’re one of the roughly 50 percent of patients where the proteins migrate across to the posterior capsule, clouding it, then you are the perfect candidate for a laser capsulotomy.
 This is called posterior capsule opacification, and it usually takes a year or two to begin blurring the vision.

 What are the benefits of having a YAG laser capsulotomy?